Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

-As the saying goes you can never be too prepared.
+As the saying goes, you can never be too prepared.
 In this case I’m referring to earthquakes, hurricanes, tornadoes and those a like.
 The New York and New Jersey area was recently and savagely beaten by hurricane Sandy.
 A category 1 storm, that much like Katrina did copious amounts of damage due to flooding.
 If you want to up your audio, take a look at our Polk Audio I-Sonic HD radio and iPod speaker system review instead.
-Some residents lost power for weeks, leaving them to seek power at at grocery stores to top up their phone’s batteries.
+Some residents lost power for weeks, leaving them to seek power at grocery stores to top up their phone’s batteries.
 If you want a radio with upgraded features, you’ll also want to read our Eaton FR-1000 voicelink radio review.
 These are some of the best tabletop radios on the market.

 Enter the Eton FRX3, a hand turbine AM/FM/NOAA weather alert radio with a USB port and LED lights.
 At $60 it’s a no brainer as it could pay dividends in the event of an emergency.
 A small backlit display shows the FM radio channel and time.
 Tuning the radio is actually a surprisingly pleasurable experience, as the knob on the right (the left changes the volume) is easy to reach and can quickly cycle through the frequencies.
 Below the backlit display is a small, somewhat fiddley switch that toggles between AM/FM and the 7 available weather channels – what weather channels you’ll receive will vary by your area, but you should at the very least get one.
 That said, Eton says you can setup the FRX3 to automatically play weather alerts, provided you’ve got the FRX3 charged up or have batteries in place.
 Compare this radio with our review of the world’s smallest WiFi radio if you’re not sure which radio is best for your needs.